- Would you like to work for a highly-respected, leading not-for-profit animal welfare organisation?

 About the role

 Your role as a RSPCA Victoria Inspector will be to enforce Victoria’s animal welfare legislation and educate the community about appropriate animal care.
-Principally servicing the Southern region but required to support state-wide Inspectorate operations, you’ll participate in a wide and varied range of activities, from, but not restricted to, investigating animal welfare complaints, prosecuting non-compliant owners, through to educating the community on looking after animals in their care.
+Principally servicing the North West metropolitan region of Melbourne but also supporting state-wide Inspectorate operations, you’ll participate in a wide and varied range of activities, from, but not restricted to, investigating animal welfare complaints, prosecuting non-compliant owners, through to educating the community on looking after animals in their care.

 RSPCA Inspectors investigate complaints against all kinds of animals in all kinds of situations from private owners to commercial operators working in conjunction with other relevant animal welfare and regulatory bodies.
 The most common complaints Inspectors attend are failure to provide sufficient food, water, shelter or veterinary treatment.

-This diverse and interesting role will challenge you giving you the opportunity to:
+This diverse and interesting role will give you the opportunity to:

 Skills and Experience

-Experience in animal care, husbandry and handling, including horses and livestock is highly desirable.
+- Experience in animal care, husbandry and handling, including horses and livestock.

-Due to the nature of the work, you’ll also need to be able to operate effectively in a physically demanding as well as emotionally demanding environment.
+Due to the nature of the work, you’ll also need to be resilient and able to operate effectively in a physically demanding as well as emotionally demanding environment.

 Qualifications & Other Requirements

-Ability to obtain and hold a Victorian firearms’ licence; and
+- Ability to obtain and hold a Victorian firearms’ licence;

 How to Apply

 Click Apply Online to submit your application.
-Applications close Midnight on Sunday 31st March 2019.
+Applications close 27 October 2019.